 - dust with a dry rag

-Reading is one of the most beneficial activities that you can do with your toddler and is so important in the development of language skills.
+Reading with toddlers is one of the most beneficial activities that you can do and is so important in the development of language skills.

 Make sure to keep books easily accessible in all areas of the house that your toddler frequents.
 Reading doesn’t only have to occur at night!

 And if your toddler asks to read his favorite book AGAIN?!
 Just do it!
 I know that reading Goodnight Moon AGAIN is torture for us but so beneficial for them.